krsherrill/ROMN_WaterBalanceFireIgnition/README.md

 ## FireIgnitionRaw_GridMet_Historic.py

 Scripts Derives Fire Ignition Potential and categorizes By High, Medium, and Low Fire Ignition Potential rating pulling from the defined GridMet Station in Climate Analyzer.
-Fire Ignition Output is for from 1991-2020 at a daily time step.
+Fire Ignition Output is from 1991-2020 at a daily time step.